 It’s a common misconception that data science degrees are only for people with a technology background.
 In fact, anyone with good quantitative abilities can pursue a data science degree.
 Drexel’s online master’s degree in data science is designed for working professionals who are interested in building on their existing skills to become leaders in the data science field.
 The program aims to make you workplace-ready by combining foundation knowledge, applied training and computational problem-solving to help you excel in the field.

-According to a 2017 IBM report, data science and analytics (DSA) job openings are expected to grow by 15% by 2020, with prospects specifically for data scientists and advanced analysts growing by 28%.
-However, DSA jobs remain some of the hardest positions to fill, staying on the market almost a week longer than the average posting.
+Data science and analytics (DSA) jobs remain some of the hardest positions to fill, staying on the market almost a week longer than the average posting.
 The reason?
 There’s a shortage of professionals with the education and experience needed to fill key roles, with 39% of data scientist and advanced analyst roles requiring a graduate-level degree.

 Job Title